 A career-ending long-term disability (LTD) can be among the most devastating events in life.
 It doesn’t help when you’re denied the disability insurance payments you are owed.
 How much could that money really mean to a huge insurance company?

 The answer is in the numbers.
-Your case means the amount you stand to receive in benefits and the company would rather not pay the bill if it doesn’t have to.
+Your case means the amount you stand to receive in disability benefits and the disability insurance company would rather not pay the bill if it doesn’t have to.
 They can easily use your social media against you, but only if you let them.

 Companies said to be skilled and bold